Yoga Immersion in India

 That is—until I signed up for Professor Edward Bryant’s Bhagavad Gita class at Rutgers University, where I was studying.
 It was one of the hardest but most life-changing classes I encountered, and it shifted something in me.
 It was also during this class that I first encountered a study abroad opportunity where I could deepen this newly acquired information through firsthand experience.
 Robert Lindsey would be leading a group to learn from a renowned scholar in Vrindavan, India.
 I immediately knew I needed to sign up.

-We invite you to join this experience of thoughtful, immersive, collective travel.
-We will sojourn to India from March 5 to 16, 2026.
+We invite you to join this experience of thoughtful, immersive, connected travel.
+We will sojourn to India from February 11 to 22, 2027.
 This 12-day immersive yoga experience will allow you to explore bhakti yoga and deepen your understanding of yoga philosophy.
 Spend your days exploring ancient temples, studying the Bhagavad Gita, and experiencing Bhakti Yoga.
-Eat ayurvedic vegetarian meals and enjoy a daily asana practice.
+Eat ayurvedic vegetarian meals and enjoy a daily asana and meditation practice.

 𑁍 Loi Bazar